Sport in Hong Kong: Dragon boat racing

 Dragon boat racing is one of the most popular sports in Hong Kong.
 The traditional Chinese sport of dragon boat racing was originally held as part of the Duan Wu festivities in Hong Kong.
 It is now spread internationally with races held all around the world.
 The Hong Kong Dragon Boat Association was a founding member of the international and regional governing bodies for dragon boat racing: The International Dragon Boat Federation and Asian Dragon Boat Federation.
 The oldest International Festival Races are those held in Hong Kong annually.
 The HKIR have been held since 1976 and are acknowledged as starting the modern era of the dragon boatsport.

 Football

 Football is one of the most popular sports in Hong Kong, with Hong Kong Premier League being the only fully professional sports league in the city.
 Lunar New Year Cup, which is held in Hong Kong Stadium, is a famous international football tournament hosted in Hong Kong.

+Hong Kong was the first in Asia to organise a professional club.

+Within the Asia context, Hong Kong was a comparative powerhouse from the 1920s to the 1970s.